kabatyy/deepCaptioning/README.md

-# deepCaptioning
+# Deep Captioning
-This is an implementation of the paper "Deep Captioning with multimodal recurrent neural networks" by Junhua Mao et al.
+Implementation of the paper "Deep Captioning with multimodal recurrent neural networks" by Junhua Mao et al.
+The dataset used is MS COCO [dataset](https://cocodataset.org/#home)